Spocdoc/ace_mvc/bugs.md

   - OutletMethods that both retrieve a value and set it always run twice...

+  - this feature of aborting a calculation when a pending outlet is fetched would be useful to have on regular methods in the mvc, not just outlet methods.

+    a function would have to temporarily add itself as an outflow of the pending outlet, then remove itself once it calculated

+    this could create problems if functions are run repeatedly and have side-effects before the abort

 # Outlet

   - optimization: should cache the change to function mapping instead of looping through all the functions (map from change cid to function)